vkage/perceptron/Script.md

 	pip install tensorflow

-Ok, then close the prompt and goto anaconda navigator and switch to chatbot environment.Here i use spyder to do all the coding.
-Then all set to work.
+Ok, then close the prompt and goto anaconda navigator and switch to chatbot environment.
+Here i use spyder to do all the coding.

 # Getting dataset
-I found a dataset which is called [Cornell Movie DialogsCorpus](http://www.cs.cornell.edu/~cristian/Cornell_Movie-Dialogs_Corpus.html).This corpus contains a large metadata-rich collection of fictional conversations extracted from raw movie scripts:
+I found a dataset which is called [Cornell Movie Dialogs Corpus](http://www.cs.cornell.edu/~cristian/Cornell_Movie-Dialogs_Corpus.html).This corpus contains a large metadata-rich collection of fictional conversations extracted from raw movie scripts:

 [zip file](http://www.cs.cornell.edu/~cristian/data/cornell_movie_dialogs_corpus.zip)